bcgsc/ntLink/README.md

-z			Minimum size of contig (bp) to scaffold [1000] v                       If 1, track time and memory for each step of the pipeline [0] conservative		If False, runs ntLink in stitching mode [True]
+z			Minimum size of contig (bp) to scaffold [1000] v                       If 1, track time and memory for each step of the pipeline [0] conservative		If False, runs ntLink in stitching mode [True] overlap			If True, runs extra step to attempt to identify and trim overlapping joined sequences [True]

 Note:
 	- Ensure all assembly and read files are in the current working directory, making soft links if necessary